hhru/api/docs_eng/authorization_for_user.md

 * `client_secret={client_secret}`
 * `code={authorization_code}`

+If, when obtaining the `authorization_code`, `redirect_uri` was indicated, then this value must be sent in the request (strings are compared); otherwise this parameter is optional.
+If `redirect_uri` is not indicated when requesting `/oauth/authorize`, then, when indicating it in the second request (`/oauth/token`), the server will return an error.

 Request body must be sent in standard `application/x-www-form-urlencoded` with the indication of a corresponding title `Content-Type`.